j-tws/marketplacer-coding-challenge/README.md

 * Foundout that I like to color texts in CLI app
 * Always write happy and sad path for tests.
 Also ask on how to write tests for display `class App`.
 * FOCUS ON EXECUTION! very easy to get distracted by trying to do many things at once.
 Important to get it nice and condensed
+* If you are stuck at something for hours, it helps to go out for a walk and come back.